直接跳至内容部分

 • Press for 15 seconds at your target temperature (310°F for DTF).

-• If your digital display doesn't match the strip readings, adjust your temperature setting to a higher or lower temperature to compensate.
-Major inconsistencies across the platen may signal it's time for a new heat press machine.
+• If your digital display doesn’t match the strip readings, adjust your temperature setting to compensate.
+Major inconsistencies across the platen may signal it’s time for a new heat press machine.

 An infrared thermometer provides instant temperature readings without contact.
-These handheld "gun-style" devices project a laser point to help you aim at specific spots on your heat press surface.
-Simply pull the trigger to get a quick digital readout of the surface temperature, making them a popular tool for both heat pressing and general household tasks like cooking or auto maintenance.
+These handheld devices project a laser point to help you aim at specific spots on your heat press surface, then provide a quick digital readout.

 Most infrared thermometers suitable for heat pressing cost between $20 and $35.
 Look for models that measure up to at least 400°F and feature a backlit display for easy reading.
-These tools typically run on AAA batteries and come ready to use right out of the box.
 Here is one high-rated example.

-Pros and cons: Compared to temperature strips, infrared thermometers offer speed and convenience.
-You can take unlimited readings without using up supplies, making them great for frequent testing.
-However, they may provide slightly less accurate results than test strips because they measure surface temperature rather than simulate actual heat transfer conditions.
+Pros and cons: Infrared thermometers are fast and reusable, making them great for frequent testing.
+However, they can be slightly less accurate than test strips because they measure surface temperature rather than simulating heat transfer under pressure.

 • Point the infrared thermometer at your heated iron or press surface from about 14 inches away for an instant temperature reading.